 Students are not to attend any "closed" self-help meetings or therapy groups and/or to pretend to be a family caregiver.
 Likewise, the student will not disclose anyone's identity or any personal information gleaned from attending a family caregiver support group.
-The student is to be honest and openly state the he/she is a UTA student who is only observing.
-Students must contact the family caregiver support group organizer/host agency for permission prior to attending.
+The student is to be honest and openly state the he/she is a student who is only observing.
+If you are attending an online meeting, you should also be honest about your role as an observer.
+For in person observations, students must contact the family caregiver support group organizer/host agency for permission prior to attending.
+For online support groups, if there is a virtual moderator available, be sure to contact him or her for permission prior to your observation.

 Final Exam.
-(20 points) Due December 11th- ONLINE.
+(20 points) Due March 9th at 11:59 pm